 I got to thinking about all of things that keep us from laughing and giving and loving and living.
 About her still talking so much later in her life about how she had wanted to be a classical pianist and play Bach, that it was still a regret.
 I was thinking how she didn’t become the classical pianist but how she had this brilliant career in jazz and the blues, and had a contemporary popularity that likely reached a much larger audience than if she had been filling concert halls playing Bach.
 Had she just been Eunice Waymon, the classical pianist, I might have heard of her, but would I have listened?
 Of course that would have been a different life for her because the one she had, as Nina Simone, sure came at a price, and could that have been different too?
 Well, I got thinking about it all and just letting go and being.

 I got to thinking about being joyful.
 Life happens to us all.
 I got to thinking about how she said she wanted to shake people up.
 I thought about whether or not I wanted to know all of this about Nina Simone.
 Was it changing my perspective about her music?
 Was it going to make it less enjoyable for me to listen to?
 But then I thought, what if she had known how much she really shook people up?
 And I thought about how it was changing the way that I feel about some things, and that yes, I have been through some really tough things in my life, but I believe in love, and joy and happiness.
 Sometimes you’ve got to be really tough, to stay tender.
 It was a good documentary.

-Categories: courage, Culture, dreams, grace, heart, Music, navigation., resilience, Resilience and The Modern Woman, resistance, Respect, Reverence, strength, Style, writing
+Categories: courage, Culture, documentaries, dreams, grace, heart, Music, navigation., resilience, Resilience and The Modern Woman, resistance, Respect, Reverence, strength, Style, writing